-Pharmacokinetics:
+Pharmacokinetics

-Lovastatin is a lactone which is readily hydrolyzed in vivo to the corresponding β -hydroxyacid, a potent inhibitor of HMG-CoA reductase.
-Inhibition of HMG-CoA reductase is the basis for an assay in pharmacokinetic studies of the β -hydroxyacid metabolites (active inhibitors) and, following base hydrolysis, active plus latent inhibitors (total inhibitors) in plasma following administration of lovastatin.
+Lovastatin is a lactone, which is readily hydrolyzed in vivo to the corresponding $\beta$ -hydroxyacid, a potent inhibitor of HMG-CoA reductase.
+Inhibition of HMG-CoA reductase is the basis for an assay in pharmacokinetic studies of the $\beta$ -hydroxyacid metabolites (active inhibitors) and, following base hydrolysis, active plus latent inhibitors (total inhibitors) in plasma following administration of lovastatin.

-Following an oral dose of 14C-labeled lovastatin in man, 10% of the dose was excreted in urine and 83% in feces.
+Following an oral dose of C-labeled lovastatin in man, 10% of the dose was excreted in urine and 83% in feces.
 The latter represents absorbed drug equivalents excreted in bile, as well as any unabsorbed drug.
-Plasma concentrations of total radioactivity (lovastatin plus 14C-metabolites) peaked at 2 hours and declined rapidly to about 10% of peak by 24 hours post-dose.
+Plasma concentrations of total radioactivity (lovastatin plus C-metabolites) peaked at 2 hours and declined rapidly to about 10% of peak by 24 hours postdose.
 Absorption of lovastatin, estimated relative to an intravenous reference dose, in each of four animal species tested, averaged about 30% of an oral dose.
 In animal studies, after oral dosing, lovastatin had high selectivity for the liver, where it achieved substantially higher concentrations than in non-target tissues.
 Lovastatin undergoes extensive first-pass extraction in the liver, its primary site of action, with subsequent excretion of drug equivalents in the bile.
-As a consequence of extensive hepatic extraction of lovastatin, the availability of drug to the general circulation is low and variable.
-In a single dose study in four hypercholesterolemic patients, it was estimated that less than 5% of an oral dose of lovastatin reaches the general circulation as active inhibitors.
+As a consequence of extensive hepatic extraction of lovastatin reaches the general circulation as active inhibitors.
 Following administration of lovastatin tablets the coefficient of variation, based on between-subject variability, was approximately 40% for the area under the curve (AUC) of total inhibitory activity in the general circulation.

-Both lovastatin and its β -hydroxyacid metabolite are highly bound (>95%) to human plasma proteins.
+Both lovastatin and its $\beta$ -hydroxyacid metabolite are highly bound (>95%) to human plasma proteins.
 Animal studies demonstrated that lovastatin crosses the blood-brain and placental barriers.

-The major active metabolites present in human plasma are the β -hydroxyacid of lovastatin, its 6'-hydroxy derivative, and two additional metabolites.
+The major active metabolites present in human plasma are the β-hydroxyacid of lovastatin, its 6'-hydroxy derivative, and two additional metabolites.
 Peak plasma concentrations of both active and total inhibitors were attained within 2 to 4 hours of dose administration.
 While the recommended therapeutic dose range is 10 to 80 mg/day, linearity of inhibitory activity in the general circulation was established by a single dose study employing lovastatin tablet dosages from 60 to as high as 120 mg.
 With a once-a-day dosing regimen, plasma concentrations of total inhibitors over a dosing interval achieved a steady state between the second and third days of therapy and were about 1.5 times those following a single dose.
 When lovastatin was given under fasting conditions, plasma concentrations of total inhibitors were on average about two-thirds those found when lovastatin was administered immediately after a standard test meal.